valkey-io/valkey/tests/README.md

 external server, tests tagged `external:skip` are skipped.

-There are additional runtime options that can further adjust the test suite to match different external server configurations:
+There are additional runtime options that can further adjust the test suite to match different external server configurations.
+All options are listed by `./runtest --help`.
+The following table is just a subset of the options:

 | Option               | Impact                                                   |
 | -------------------- | -------------------------------------------------------- |